 The Hypothalamus and Pituitary Gland

 While this module introduces you to both the exocrine and endocrine functions of the pancreas, its main focus is on the pancreas as an endocrine organ.
-The module discusses the pancreatic hormones and the mechanisms that control their secretions.
+The module discusses the pancreatic hormones and the mechanisms that control their secretion.

 The Thyroid and Parathyroid Glands